vukhoa30/icommerce-demo/README.md

 - Start app:
   + Method 1: run `npm run startDev` which using pm2
   + Method 2: run `ts-node index.ts` in 3 folders main-app, product-service, statistic-service (need to cd to the folder first)
+  *Notes: When running app, the DB migration and seed operations will be executed*
 - Run unit tests:
   + Go to product-service or statistic-service on terminal and run `npm test`